mrismanaziz/Reforestation/README.md

-## What do you call an Argentinian with a rubber toe?
-Roberto
+## I just wrote a book on reverse psychology.
+Do not read it!